StrikingLoo/strikingloo.github.io/wiki/clock-of-the-long-now.md

 ---
 layout: post
-date: 2022-08-18
+date: 2022-09-08
-title: "Benjamin Franklin's Autobiography - Excerpts and Notes"
+title: "The Clock of the Long Now - Quotes and Notes"
-tags: ben franklin, history, biography, 18th century, modern, USA, america, scholar, book, books
+tags: book, books, sci-fi, technology, future, science
-description: "Notes, quotes and reflections about Benjamin Franklin's autobiography.
-Also a small list of words he uses and I found endearing."
+description: "Notes, quotes and reflections about the Clock of the Long Now book."
 language: English
 importance: 1
-abstract: "Notes, quotes and reflections about Benjamin Franklin's autobiography.
-Also a small list of words he uses and I found endearing.
-Currently a work in progress as I am still reading the book."
 note_category: book-notes
 ---